 Río Cuale Island (Isla Río Cuale), a long, narrow island in the middle of the Río Cuale, can be accessed from the northern and southern sections of El Centro by two road bridges, a pair of wood-plank suspension foot bridges and a concrete pedestrian bridge that spans the mouth of the river.
-A walkway shaded by fig and rubber trees and lined with souvenir stalls runs its length, and there are several riverside eateries.
+A walkway shaded by fig and rubber trees and lined with souvenir stalls runs its length, and there are several riverside places to eat.
 A statue of John Huston, who directed “The Night of the Iguana,” stands in a shady plaza just east of the Avenida Insurgentes road bridge.

 The area south of the Río Cuale, the Zona Romantica, is one of Vallarta's oldest neighborhoods.
 Although the whitewashed building facades don't look that different from what you see north of the river, the narrow cobbled streets have a more ragged “Old Vallarta” feel.
-An eclectic mix of shops, restaurants and bars line east-west Basilio Badillo, 5 blocks south of the river.
+An eclectic mix of shops, local restaurants and bars line east-west Basilio Badillo, 5 blocks south of the river.

 The Zona Romantica's main beach is Playa los Muertos, a popular stretch of sand lined with casual thatch-roofed restaurants and mid-range hotels.
 North of El Centro, luxury properties fronting pretty Playa de Oro (Golden Beach) form the upscale Hotel Zone.
 High-rise resort towers boast sweeping views of palm-fringed Banderas Bay.